-- New crops and diseases added to the Mevalone® label - Regulatory approval of Mevalone® in Australia - Crop trials ongoing for insecticides and seed treatments - Opening of biological, analytical and formulation laboratories - Expansion of in-house technical expertise - First sales of Cedroz[TM] in Mexico, Spain and Greece - Progression of seed treatment work.
-Further field trials and initial regulatory steps - Successful field trials of third-party actives, encapsulated in Sustaine® technology - Regulatory Director Appointed - Lab team strengthened formulation, analytical and biology expertise
+- Regulatory clearance in new countries, crops and diseases - Accelerate Sustaine® business development - Partnerships for Mevalone® in new territories - Pursue collaboration with majors

+- First sales of CedrozTM in Mexico, Spain and Greece. - Progression of seed treatment work.
+Further field trials and initial regulatory steps - Successful field trials of third-party actives, encapsulated in Sustaine® technology